Scottie Upshall: Nashville Predators

 Upshall appeared in eight games with the Nashville Predators in 2002–03, where he scored a goal.
 He was then sent back his junior hockey team, the Kamloops Blazers.
 After his junior season was over, the Predators assigned Upshall to the Milwaukee Admirals of the AHL, where in two games, he had a goal, followed by going pointless in six playoff games.

-In 2003-04, Upshall had an injury plagued season, appearing in 31 games with the Admirals, scoring 13 goals and 24 points.
+In 2003–04, Upshall had an injury plagued season, appearing in 31 games with the Admirals, scoring 13 goals and 24 points.
 Upshall also had a brief stint with the Predators in the NHL, where he had an assist in seven games.
 Back with Milwaukee for the playoffs, Upshall had three goals in eight games, as the Admirals won the 2004 Calder Cup.
 Upshall spent the entire 2004–05 with the Admirals, as Upshall had 19 goals and 46 points in 62 games, followed by two goals and four points in five playoff games.

 Upshall spent a majority of the 2005–06 season with the Nashville Predators, as he scored eight goals and 24 points in 48 games with the team.
 Upshall also appeared in two playoff games with Nashville, getting no points.
 He also appeared in 23 games with Milwaukee in 2005–06, scoring 17 goals and 33 points.
 In 14 playoff games with the Admirals, Upshall had six goals and 16 points.

 Upshall began the 2006–07 splitting time between Milwaukee and Nashville.
 In five games with the Admirals, Upshall had an assist, while in 14 games with the Predators, Upshall had two goals and three points.
-On February 15, 2007, the Predators traded Upshall, Ryan Parent, the Predators first and third round draft picks in the 2007 NHL Entry Draft to the Philadelphia Flyers for Peter Forsberg.
+On February 15, 2007, the Predators traded Upshall, Ryan Parent, as well as the Predators' first and third round draft picks in the 2007 NHL entry draft to the Philadelphia Flyers for Peter Forsberg.

 Philadelphia Flyers

 Upshall joined a rebuilding Philadelphia Flyers club to finish the 2006–07 season, and in 18 games with the team, he had six goals and 13 points.
 Upshall became a full-time NHL player in 2007–08, as he scored 14 goals and 30 points in 61 games with the Flyers.
 In 17 playoff games, Upshall had three goals and seven points, as the Flyers lost to the Pittsburgh Penguins in the Eastern Conference Finals.
 Upshall became a fan favorite in Philadelphia.

 Upshall had a slow start to the 2008–09 season, as in 55 games with Philadelphia, he had seven goals and 21 points.
-On March 4, 2009, the Flyers traded Upshall and a second round draft pick in the 2011 NHL Entry Draft to the Phoenix Coyotes for Daniel Carcillo.
+On March 4, 2009, the Flyers traded Upshall and a second round draft pick in the 2011 NHL entry draft to the Phoenix Coyotes for Daniel Carcillo.